Alnaagi/Alnaagi/README.md

 ## Skills and Tools

-</summary>I'd like to hope I'm competent, Here are some stuff I've usedI'm proud to present my graduation project: an app I built using Flutter and Firebase.
-The app is a student portal that has many useful features for college students.</summary>
+</summary>I'd like to hope I'm competent, Here are some stuff I've used.</summary>

 ### Languages: